-- □ Reduce conveyor speed, to increase solder contact time - □ Increase flux volume applied, reduce air knife pressure - Use more active flux systems such as water washables or higher solids no-clean fluxes - □ Increase solder pump rpm's to push molten solder higher into the barrel - □ Increase solder pot temperature by 10°C - Use fluxes with higher solids content, higher acid values
+- □ Reduce conveyor speed, to increase solder contact time - Increase flux volume applied, reduce air knife pressure - Use more active flux systems such as water washables or higher solids no-clean fluxes - □ Increase solder pump rpm's to push molten solder higher into the barrel - □ Increase solder pot temperature by 5-10°C - Use fluxes with higher solids content, higher acid value number (mg KOH/Gram of flux)

 Many of the above points can be applied in situations where hole-fill is not adequate.
-They apply to lead-free and leaded wave systems.
+They apply to lead-free and leaded wave systems also.